brendan-young/ai-code-challenge/README.md

 ## Project scaffold Structure

+> :bulb: The current scaffhold utilizes OpenAI's GPT-OSS120b model from groq (A fast inference API with limited free access) Click [here](https://groq.com/) to register an account.

 A two-part web application consisting of a TypeScript React frontend and a TypeScript Express backend.
-The chat interface streams responses from OpenAI's GPT-4.1 model, while a placeholder configuration page is ready for future settings.
+The chat interface streams responses from OpenAI's model, while a placeholder configuration page is ready for future settings.

 - `server` — Express API that proxies streaming requests to OpenAI.